 You’ll notice with this one that there was only a member price listed, meaning I wouldn’t be getting a discounted price for this bracelet if I bought it through Rocksbox.
 That said, I WOULD still be able to put any credit I have towards the price.

 Perry Street Kelly Pendant in Mother of Pearl – Retail Value $55.00, Member Price $46.00

 One thing I like about Rocksbox is that they try to make each set coordinate in one way or another.
 This pendant has both the pearl of the earrings and the gold of the bracelet in it, so technically, I could get away with wearing all three pieces together.
 I don’t wear big long pendants like this one that often, but there’s something very cool and modern-artsy about this round disc-shaped design that I really like.

 How to Leave Feedback & Improve Your Next Set

 So… what’s next?
 Once I’ve had my set and tried out all of my pieces, I can pop into my Rocksbox account to either buy or leave feedback on what I got.
 I feel like leaving feedback is a huge factor in getting the most out of the Rocksbox service.
-It only takes a second to do, and it helps the stylists know what you like, love, and what makes you feel totally “meh”.
+It only takes a second to do, and it helps improve future sets by explaining what you liked, loved, and what made you feel totally “meh”.

 Renting vs. Buying Jewelry